You know what the worst thing about technology these days is? Having to create a new website to stay up to date.

 If you look at websites from 5 years ago – hell, even just 3 years ago – there’s a significant difference in the overall look, layout, and design of most sites.
-Gone are the flashy banners, tons of tabs, and beveled buttons, as they’ve been replaced by simple designs, bold colors, and in-your-face visuals.
+Gone are the flashy banners, tons of tabs, and bevelled buttons, as they’ve been replaced by simple designs, bold colours, and in-your-face visuals.
 Not to mention the major behind-the-scenes changes that have taken place the last few years, like mobile compatibility, SSL certificates, and the death of Flash.

-If you feel like your website is started to get a little dated and you’re on the fence about splurging on a new one, chances are you can, in fact, use the upgrade.
+If you feel like your website is started to get a little dated, and you’re on the fence about splurging on a new one, chances are you can, in fact, use the upgrade.
 To help confirm your suspicions, here are 8 signs you know it’s time to for a redesign:

 You have a high bounce rate

 Google Analytics defines “bounce rate” as the percentage of single-page visitors to your site.
 In other words, it’s the percentage of people that come to your site and only visit the first page they land on.
 Rather than clicking through to another page, visitors that bounce either didn’t find what they were looking for, weren’t interested in learning more, or found your webpage too difficult to use.
 A fresh redesign can help solve some of these issues, and can help convince readers to stick around longer.
 If your bounce rate is consistently over 70-90% throughout your site, it’s safe to say a new website should be in consideration (or at the very least, a new copy and content update).

 Your website no longer aligns with your current brand